mxagar/music_genre_classification/README.md

 Regarding `wandb` and its tracking functionality, we have the following elements:

 - Runs: the minimum unit which is tracked; each component/step creates a unique run when it's executed.
 Additionally, we can assign a `job_type` tag to a run.
 Runs have usually automatic names.
-- Experiments or groups: collections of runs, e.g., for development.
+- Experiments or groups: collections of runs, e.g., for development / research / production, etc.
 - Projects: collections of runs with the same goal, e.g., the project or application itself; usually, all the components are defined under the same project.
 - Artifacts: any file/directory produced during a run; they are all versioned and uploaded if anything changes in their content.